foggerty/thebook/Chapters/Chapter1.md

 # 1 - Doxology and Ṭaybughā's Introduction

-### Dogology
+### Doxology

-> In the name of God, the Merciful, the Compassionate. > My Lord, ease my task for me, O Thou who art-bountiful.
+> In the name of God, the Merciful, the Compassionate.\
+> My Lord, ease my task for me, O Thou who art-bountiful.

 Praise be to God, whose judgement is just, whose knowledge is complete, whose dominion is almighty, whose proof shines forth with overwhelming light;

 Who protects and safeguards His friends, who plucks out and shatters His foes;

-Who grants victory and succour to the Faith (i.e. Islam), who subdues and scatters Unbelief;
+Who grants victory and succour to the Faith, who subdues and scatters Unbelief;

 Who unleashes His might and affliction [against those who reject His authority, who brings in] all His servants beneath His sovereign power!